odino/odino.github.com/source/_posts/2012-09-21-so-yes-im-writing-a-book.markdown

 title: "So yes, I'm writing a book"
 date: 2012-09-21 08:00
 comments: true
-categories: [OrientDB, book, OrientDB in Action]
+categories: [orientdb, book, orientdb in action]
 ---

 As announced on twitter a few days back, it seems